Gutters and Downspouts

 Gutters System Basics

-Gutter channels are typically available in K-styles (also known as "ogee," as the shape resembles this molding type) and U-styles (or half round), and in 4-, 5-, and 6-inch sizes.
+Gutter channels are typically available in 4-, 5-, and 6-inch sizes.
+They are referred to be their shape; there are K-style gutters (also known as "ogee" because the shape resembles this molding type) and U-style gutters (or half round), as shown in Figure 2.
 The style is principally aesthetic; there is no substantial difference in performance.
 Size, however, does matter.
-A larger size will conduct more water at a faster rate, provided there are enough downspouts to drain the gutter channels (EPA 2013).
+A larger size will conduct more water at a faster rate, provided there are enough downspouts to drain the gutter channels (EPA 2015).

 Both styles are readily available in vinyl, aluminum, galvanized steel, and copper.
 All materials weather well, although copper and galvanized steel have the advantage of withstanding impacts from ladders and tree branches better than vinyl and aluminum, which can crack or dent.